The Citadel, Victoria (Rabat) Introduction

 The main attraction in Victoria, which is called Rabat by locals, is the Citadel, don't forget your camera to take photographs from the

 The Citadel is built on top of a rocky fairly flat topped hill of which there are other examples in the area.
-The first fortifications date back to the Bronze age approximatly 1500BC.
+The first fortifications date back to the Bronze age approximately 1500BC.
 Further developed by the Phoenicians and then the Romans who built the temple of Juno, on the site of the present day Cathedral.
 The semi circular northern wall was built in the Aragonese (Spanish) rule 1282–1530.
 The much more impressive southern half was re-built by the Knights of St. John from 1599 onwards, after the famous Turkish siege.
-At the end of theunsuccessful siege of Malta the Ottoman Turks attacked the then less formidable citadel and after the defenders asked for, and granted a honourable surrender, the citadel was sacked and most of the population around 5000 was enslaved.
+At the end of the unsuccessful siege of Malta the Ottoman Turks attacked the then less formidable citadel and after the defenders asked for, and granted a honourable surrender, the citadel was sacked and most of the population around 5000 was enslaved.

 The Norther half if the Citadel's interior is still in ruins but restoration work has been and still is under way.

-As you wander the narrow streets inside the Citadel, besides the attractions listed below keep your eye out for the holy niches - statues set into the walls of buildings, bass reliefs, norman arched windows and Coat of Arms
+As you wander the narrow streets inside the Citadel, besides the attractions listed below keep your eye out for the holy niches - statues set into the walls of buildings, bass reliefs, Norman arched windows and Coat of Arms

 The Ramparts

 Views from almost any where on the ramparts of the citadel are both beautiful and magnificent.
-Wether you are overlocing the town of Victoria, or the distant Malta from the southern section or the open country side from the other sections.
+Wether you are overlooking the town of Victoria, or the distant Malta from the southern section or the open country side from the other sections.
 If you have time walk the full circuit of the

 Click Photo for larger Image